 Thus David the son of Jesse reigned over all Israel.
 And the period that he reigned over Israel was forty years; seven years he reigned in Hebron, and thirty-three years he reigned in Jerusalem.
 So he died in a good old age, full of days and riches and honor; and Solomon his son reigned in his place.
 Now the acts of King David, first and last, indeed they are written in the book of Samuel the seer, in the book of Nathan the prophet, and in the book of Gad the seer, with all his reign and his might, and the events that happened to him, to Israel, and to all the kingdoms of the lands.

 a.
-The period that he reigned over Israel was forty years: There were other kings over Israel or Judah had reigns longer or more secure or more prosperous than David’s reign – but none were more glorious or godly.
-David remains Judah’s model king.
+The period that he reigned over Israel was forty years: Other kings over Israel or Judah had reigns longer, more secure, or more prosperous than David’s reign – but none were more glorious or godly.
+David remains Israel’s model king, pointing us to Jesus the Messiah, Israel’s greatest king.

 b.
 So he died in a good old age, full of days and riches and honor: David was a great king and his greatness is especially seen in his connection with the Messiah.
 One of the great titles of Jesus is, Son of David.